 And in 2023, the store is planning a huge renovation on both sides of the California Street landmark!
 Details to come!

 The California Street store is the only Standard Store remaining today, but the five-and-dime is alive and well in Laurel Village.
 The store boasts a loyal customer base, many of whom shopped at the 5&10 as children, and now bring their own children to the store!

 - Store Hours: Monday through Friday, 8am to 7pm; Saturday-Sunday, 9am to 6pm

 - Address: 3545 California Street, San Francisco

 - Phone: 415/751-5767

 - Store Management:

 Throughout its 90+ year history, Ace Hardware has been known as the helpful hardware store by both customers and communities.
-In 2016, Ace Hardware was again ranked the “Highest in Customer Satisfaction among Major Home Improvement Retail Stores” by J.D.
-Power and Associates, winning the prestigious customer service claim for all 10 years since its inaugural study of the retail home improvement industry..
+In 2017, Ace Hardware was again ranked the “Highest in Customer Satisfaction among Major Home Improvement Retail Stores” by J.D.
+Power and Associates, winning the prestigious customer service claim for 11 continuous years since its inaugural study of the retail home improvement industry.
 With 5,000 hardware, home center and building materials stores, Ace is the largest retailer-owned hardware cooperative in the industry.
 Headquartered in Oak Brook, Ill., Ace retailers’ stores are located in all 50 states and 60 countries.
 More information about Ace can be found at www.acehardware.com.